 There.
 Well, enough about me.

 ait, not quite enough.
-You know, artistic opinion is kind of like, say, one's religion: everyone thinks his own is superior.
+You know, one's artistic opinion is kind of like, say, one's religion: we all think our own is superior, don't we?
+Funny, that.
 But only few are correct.
-For example, I had the pleasure of critiquing the performance of Gov. Mike Lowry at a recent press conference.
-And I admit I was rather harsh: frankly, I think affecting an infirmity is an amateurish ploy.
-Anyway, after the review was printed, I was as usual obliged to eavesdrop on comments like: "Walter knows nothing about acting.
+For example, I had the pleasure of critiquing the acting chops and general stagecraft of Gov. Mike Lowry during a recent press conference.
+And I admit I was rather harsh in my review: I have a real problem with an actor affecting an infirmity in order to seem more sympathetic.
+It is derivative and unoriginal.
+Anyway, after my review was published, I was as usual obliged to eavesdrop on comments like: "Walter knows nothing about acting.
 Walter's never acted in his life.
-Walter cannot even act like himself."
+Walter cannot even behave himself in public."

 Sigh.
-It's not easy being me.
-Sometimes even I have trouble with it.
+It's not easy being me ...
 I am a complex person.
-But at least I am confident in this: the rest of you are absolutely awful at it.
+But at least I am confident in this: the rest of you are absolutely awful at being me.

 Dunno why critics are envied so.
-Maybe it's because we know something most people do not: what's wrong with them.
 There are even those who say that critics serve no function: proof that you should leave the complaining to the experts.
-I mean, think about it: Food Critic John Hinterberger steers us through the typos on the Sizzler's menu; Dear Abby's advice to the love-lorn is still fresh even after 40 years and a burst aneurysm in her temporal lobe; Barbara Walters always leaves us wondering what it was she just said.
+I mean, think about it: Food Critic John Hinterberger steers us through the typos on the Sizzler's menu; Dear Abby's advice to the love-lorn is still fresh even after 40 years and a burst aneurysm in her temporal lobe; and when Barbara Walters expresses an opinion, it always challenges us to figure out what it is.
 No function?
 Really, now.
 Imagine how chaotic our lives would be if we were fired.

 There.
 And now you are saying, "That Walter.
 Every week he starts off his reviews by talking about himself.
 Nevertheless, although I do not care to have these words attributed to me, or even to read them aloud, I must admit that I have indeed been compelled to read this far.
 Hmm.
 Maybe he is astute.
 And I am the pompous ass."

 ut first a few explanatory notes about myself.
-You know, whenever I choose to explore Seattle's galleries and museums and exult in the rich, vivid artistic opinions of mine, I am reminded that, although I know little about art, and do not pretend to, I know so very much about art critique.
+You know, whenever I choose to explore Seattle's galleries and museums and exult in the rich, vivid world of art criticism, I am reminded that, although I know little about art, and do not pretend to, I know so very much about art criticism.
 And I think: all these ... artists.
 And their paintings and such.
 Don't they realize I could fix their stuff for a small fee if only they'd let me or even speak to me?
 No: they prefer the darkness.
 Guess they don't read my column: maybe they just don't read.

 Well, now I can do them this great service without their permission.
 Our friends at Entros have closed the creative gap between art and critic by introducing the Entros Gallery of Fine Art.